CUBRID/cubrid-manual/en/sql/function/information_fn.rst

 .. function:: INET_NTOA( expr )

-	The **INET_NTOA** function receives a number and an IPv4 address string and returns them.
+	The **INET_NTOA** function receives a number and returns an IPv4 address string.
 The return type is VARCHAR.

 	:param expr: Numeric expression
 	:rtype: STRING